daattali/beautiful-jekyll/course.md

 subtitle: ''

 ---
 ### Hey mama!
 Do you feel overwhelmed at home and would like to simplify, but don't know how to start?
 The Simplify Your Home Life: a course for busy moms is a self-paced course that will help you on your simplifying journey.
-Ready to start?
-Click [HERE](https://buy.stripe.com/cN202a5Ou0206MUeUX)!

 ![An image overview of the course.](/uploads/simplify-your-home-life-shm.jpg "Simplify Your Home Life SHM")

-#### Course Description

-_The Simplify Your Home Life: a course for busy moms_ is a six week online course (or go at your own pace) designed to help busy moms explore how to simplify home life in many key, practical areas such as daily routines, decluttering, and habits.

 ### Sound good?
 Ready to start simplifying?
 Click [HERE](https://buy.stripe.com/cN202a5Ou0206MUeUX) to get started!

-But wait.
 I understand that sometimes it's hard to get started.
 So, I put together a FREE course to get you started: **10 Questions to Help you Simplify Your Home Life** + an accompanying workbook.
-You can access that [HERE](https://mailchi.mp/b9ced2aa71e3/10-questions-to-help-you-simplify-your-home-life) and then come back to this page to take the full course when and if you are ready!
+You can access that [HERE](https://mailchi.mp/b9ced2aa71e3/10-questions-to-help-you-simplify-your-home-life) and then come back to this page to take the full course when you are ready!

+#### Course Description

+_The Simplify Your Home Life: a course for busy moms_ is a six week online course (or go at your own pace) designed to help busy moms explore how to simplify home life in many key, practical areas such as daily routines, decluttering, and habits.

 #### Overview of the units